jawhnycooke/riv2025-long-horizon-coding-agent-demo/README.md

 ## About This Demo

-This project showcases **production patterns for long-horizon AI coding sessions**.
-The architecture implements a two-agent system (Orchestrator + Worker) that can autonomously build complete React applications across multi-hour sessions.
+This project showcases **production patterns for long-horizon AI coding sessions** that can autonomously build complete React applications across multi-hour sessions.

 ### Key Patterns Implemented